 If you can’t get your hands on jojoba oil or discover that it doesn’t work for you, don’t fret.
 There are other natural products on the market that work as acne treatments.
 These essential oils include:

-- Juniper berry: Studies show that juniper berry essential oil has antibacterial and antimicrobial properties.
+- Juniper berry: Studies show that juniper berry essential oil and .
 These properties can benefit acne-prone skin.

 - Clary sage: Research found that the antimicrobial agents in clary sage oil can help calm the spread of bacteria.
 This would make the herb oil a natural treatment for skin infections and wounds.